rapid7/warden/docs/getting-started/Usage.md

 # How to use warden #

 The warden service is the core process in warden.
-It's responsible for providing a way to grant vault tokens to [tokend][tokend]. warden is designed to run on every vault server that stores secrets.
+It's responsible for providing a way to grant Vault tokens to [tokend][tokend]. warden is designed to run on every Vault server that stores secrets.

 ## Running warden ##